sauravhhh/Mausam/README.md

 2. Create a feature branch (`git checkout -b new-feature`)
 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to your branch (`git push origin new-feature`)
-5. Open a Pull Request in this repository
+5. Open a Pull Request!

 ---